ClickHouse/clickhouse-docs/knowledgebase/check_query_processing_time_only.md

 ## Answer

 Append `FORMAT Null` to your query to configure the output format to `Null`.
-This prevents data from being transmitting to the client.
+This prevents data from being transmitted to the client.

 For example: